Rsantct/simplepre/www/README.md

 Not needed.

-Just set the correct paths under your apache site file.
+Just set the correct paths under your apache site file, and adjust VirtualHost if desired.

 For instance: